cheery/diffbuff/README.md

 # diffbuff

-Differenciable protocol buffers, the first implementation.
+Differenciable protocol buffers, the first attempt at implementation.

+## Status

+This project has turned out to be far much more difficult than I estimated.
+There is a partial implementation of the X-Diff -algorithm in the diffbuff/treediff.py module.
+Other than that, this goes into the abandoned bin.

 ## Implementation schedule